Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 |---|---|---|---|

-The grid surcharge (formerly KEV/feed-in tariff) is uniform federation-wide and finances solar, wind and biomass installations via Pronovo.
-It remains stable at 2.3 ct./kWh in 2026.
+The grid surcharge (formerly KEV/feed-in tariff) is uniform across the federation and finances solar, wind and biomass installations via Pronovo.
+It remains at the legal maximum of 2.3 ct./kWh in 2026.

 Swiss Electricity Mix 2026: Where Does the Power Come From?

 The Swiss electricity supply rests on a dominant hydropower share and four remaining nuclear plants.
-Wind and solar are growing, but still in the single-digit percentage range.
+Solar is growing fast, while wind stays a niche.
+The figures below are the SFOE production statistics for 2024, the latest full-year data available.

 |---|---|---|